huveewomg/Blog/README.md

-Replace docs with files from public when do : hugo -D
+~~Replace docs with files from public when do : hugo -D ~~ process is now automated just update content